Loft Conversion Cost

 Does a Loft Conversion Need a Staircase?

-To be considered a habitable room, a loft conversion needs a permanent staircase.
-If the loft is only accessible by ladder (no matter how sturdy), it cannot legally be classed as habitable.
+If the loft is only accessible by a loft ladder (no matter how sturdy), it should not be classed as a habitable room.

 This is set out in the building regulations, and mostly due to the fact that in the event of a fire, a fixed staircase is classed as a designated means of escape.